tenfourty/jeremybrown.tech/content/posts/ultimate-home-media-center-qnap-appletv-kodi.md

 +++

-*TL;DR; The Apple TV 4 can run Kodi (XBMC) directly and play all my Movies, TV Shows and Music from my QNAP NAS.
+*TL;DR; The Apple TV 4 can run Plex or Kodi (XBMC) directly and play all my Movies, TV Shows and Music from my QNAP NAS.
 It's quite a sweet setup.*

 I've finally had a bit of time to work on a project I've had on my back burner for quite some time, building a home entertainment system to play all of my movies and TV series that I've got on my NAS.